weu2/app/README.md

 # Welcome to WeU
 We are students of the University of Wollongong.
 This repository contains code for our CSIT314 assignment.

-This assignment uses external packages, listed in the `package.json` files within the `frontend/` and `backend/` folders.
 External packages are listed in the `package.json` files within the `frontend/` and `backend/` folders.

 ## Academic Integrity and Credit